• Skip to main content

 ACE

-Action Construction Equipment (ACE) describes themselves as a "material handling and construction equipment manufacturing company.”
+Action Construction Equipment (ACE) describes itself as a “material handling and construction equipment manufacturing company.”

 Founded in 1995 in the city of Faridabad in northern India, the company claims that it’s capable of producing 12,000 pieces of construction equipment and 9,000 tractors every year.

-As of this writing, ACE offers 22 diesel and electric forklifts models with up to 35-ton lifting capacity.
+As of this writing, ACE offers 22 diesel and electric forklift models with up to 35-ton lifting capacity.

 LiuGong

-LiuGong was founded in China in 1958 and made their mark by producing a modernized wheel loader.
+LiuGong was founded in China in 1958 and made its mark by producing a modernized wheel loader.

 Today, the company offers a wide range of forklifts, including electric 3-wheel and 4-wheel models, internal combustion (cushion and pneumatic tires), and a range of walk-behind electric stackers and walkie/rider pallet jacks.

-Though based in China, they have an international presence with dozens of dealerships across North America.
+Though based in China, they have an international presence with dozens of supply chains across North America.

 JAC

-Today, the company offers 400 varieties of product across 15 "series," including diesel, LPG, and electric forklifts.
+Today, the company offers 400 varieties of products across 15 “series,” including diesel, LPG, and electric forklifts.

 Of note is JAC’s claim to “[construct] its own engine production and supply system.”